Search and copy court documents

 Anyone can apply to search and copy certain documents used in civil and criminal cases in Queensland.

 Applying to search and copy

-You can apply online to search and copy documents held in the Supreme and District Courts or the Brisbane Magistrates Court.
+You can apply online to search and copy documents held in the Supreme, District and Magistrates Courts.

 To find a document, you need the file/indictment number and/or defendant or party names.
 Contact the relevant courthouse if you don't know this information.